rsfellman/STAT6021_final_project/README.md

 - icu_type: A classification which indicates the type of care the unit is capable of providing
 - pre_icu_los_days: The length of stay of the patient between hospital admission and unit admission
 - weight: The weight (body mass) of the person on unit admission (kg)
-- apache_2_diagnosis: The APACHE II diagnosis for the ICU admission (categorical)
 - apache_3j_diagnosis: The APACHE III-J sub-diagnosis code which best describes the reason for the ICU admission (categorical)
 - apache_post_operative: The APACHE operative status; 1 for post-operative, 0 for non-operative
 - arf_apache:Whether the patient had acute renal failure during the first 24 hours of their unit stay, defined as a 24 hour urine output <410ml, creatinine >=133 micromol/L and no chronic dialysis